 Mine Risk Education (MRE) refers to educational activities aimed at reducing the risk of injury from mines and unexploded ordnance by raising awareness and promoting behavioural change through public-information campaigns, education and training, and liaison with communities.

 MRE ensures that communities are aware of these risks and are encouraged to behave in ways that reduce the risk to people, property and the environment.
 Objectives are to reduce the risk to a level where people can live safely and to recreate an environment where economic and social development can occur free from the constraints imposed by explosive hazard contamination.

 Providing victim assistance is a core component of mine action and an obligation of States Parties under the Anti-personnel Mine Ban Convention.
-Article Six of the Convention states that "Each State Party in a position to do so shall provide assistance for the care and rehabilitation, and social and economic reintegration, of mine victims and for mine awareness programs."
+Article Six of the Convention states that "Each State Party in a position to do so shall provide assistance for the care and rehabilitation, and social and economic reintegration, of mine victims and for mine awareness programmes."

 Assistance is provided through a number of concrete actions to meet the immediate and long-term needs of mine accident survivors, their families, mine-affected communities and persons with disabilities.
 Assistance includes, but is not limited to, emergency and continuing medical care; physical rehabilitation; psychosocial support and social inclusion; and laws and public policies that promote effective treatment, care and protection for all disabled citizens.

 The United Nations advocates for universal participation in existing international agreements or "instruments" that ban or limit the use of landmines.
 To monitor the status of treaty implementation, the United Nations participates in and supports regular meetings of treaty member countries or “state parties” to the treaty.